Find Minnesota Public Records: Free State Database Searches

 Once an inmate has been successfully located, the next step would then be to use the Federal Prison facility locator and establish the location of where the inmate is being housed.

-How to Find Inmates in State Prison (Dept. of Corrections Look Up)
+How To Find Inmates in State Prisons (Department of Corrections Lookups)

 The Minnesota Department of Corrections (MNDOC) oversees the state’s prisons.
 Individuals can quickly locate offenders within the state’s prison systems by employing the MNDOC Offender Locator tool that facilitates a free search by using either the full name or MNDOC number of the inmate.